 Berman has received fellowships from the Guggenheim Foundation and the American Council of Learned Societies.
 He has been a Fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C. and scholar in residence at the Rockefeller Foundation’s Center in Bellagio, Italy.
 He is a co-recipient of the Richard E. Neustadt Award, given annually for the best book published during the year in the field of the American Presidency.
 He received the Bernath Lecture Prize, given annually by the Society for Historians of American Foreign Relations to a scholar whose work has most contributed to our understanding of foreign relations.
+A committed teacher, he received the Outstanding Mentor of Women in Political Science Award from the Women’s Caucus for Political Science.
 In 2010, he received the highest honor that the Davis Division of the Academic Senate accords its members, the Faculty Research Lecturer Award.
 In that same year he received the Chancellor’s Award for Excellence in Mentoring Undergraduate Research.
 In 2011, he received the Department of the Navy Vice Admiral Edwin B. Hooper Research Grant to support archival research related to ZUMWALT.

-Most recently, in 2012, Berman was appointed to the advisory committee for The Education Center at The Wall, a learning facility planned for construction on the grounds of the Vietnam Veterans and Lincoln Memorials.
+Berman was recently appointed to the advisory content committee for The Education Center at The Wall, a learning facility planned for construction on the grounds of the Vietnam Veterans and Lincoln Memorials.